myTerminal/myterminal-cli/README.md

     myterminal-cli --legacy

+**Note:** *Legacy mode is no longer available starting version 2.2.* If you need legacy mode, consider using older versions.
+One way of doing that is specifying the version during installation.

+    npm install -g myterminal@1.2

 ## Configuration

 The configuration file should contain a valid JSON.
 It consists of nodes having a *title* and a subtree called *commands*.
 Each of these nodes holds a group of commands.
 The tree contains a single character with which the group can be selected while the application is running.
 When a node has a property *task* instead of *commands*, it is treated as a command to be executed, rather than a group of commands.